GeoMOER/moer-bsc-base-r/docs/units/_unit06/unit06-08_exercise.md

 ---
 <!--more-->

+Exercise II: For this excersise, please refer to Unit 06-02 beforehand.

+1) load the data called "SO2_measures.txt" which is located in the data-folder in Ilias.
+2) Find all entries from "StationA".
+3) Replace all occurrences of "CO2" with "CarbonDioxide".
+3) Separate the strings into their components: stationname, date, hour, CO2, and SO2 using `strsplit()`   function.
+Use the results to create a dataframe with the help of `do.call(rbind, x)` and `as.data.frame()`.

+Make sure that every column has a suitable data type.

+Please save your file as “FirstName_LastName_Task_Assignment6_Unit05.R”.

 1. <br/>
     a) Create a project folder.
 Download and extract the .zip file "DataUnit06" into this folder.
     <details>